searx/searx/docs/admin/settings.rst

      language : en_US

 ``name`` :
-  Name that will be used accross searx to define this engine.
+  Name that will be used across searx to define this engine.
 In settings, on the result page...

 ``engine`` :